AndrewDongAndy/CCVI-Science-Olympics-2019/README.md

 Problems, solutions, and test data for the 2019 CCVI Science Olympics Computer Science Event taking place on February 5, 2019.

 ...
 Except due to the snow day, that date will be rescheduled.

+The date has been rescheduled to March 19, 2019.